AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/planning-for-new-implementation.md

 Create a new implementation project plan and timeline.
 Below is a sample project timeline including sections for sample milestones, tasks, responsible teams, deadlines, and dependencies.
 Use it to streamline your Marketo Engage implementation journey and ensure a successful rollout across the organization.

-You can also download the example for editing and tracking specific milestone tasks HERE *LINK TO DOWNLOADABLE WORKSHEET*.
+You can also download the example for editing and tracking specific milestone tasks [HERE](/help/marketo-tutorial-implementing-new-instance/assets/adobe-marketo-engage-implementation-milestones-project-management-template.xlsx).

 <table>
  <thead>